Journalism and Media Production

 Joining the communication program

-Your 30 credits should include the three communication prerequisite courses:
+Your 30 credits should include these three communication prerequisite courses:

 A writing test is part of the Communication Orientation course.
 Admission to the communication program is based on cumulative WSU GPA and performance on the writing test.